November 1918 insurgency in Alsace–Lorraine: The revolution in November 1918

-Proclamation of the republic in Strasbourg
+Proclamation of the Republic in Strasbourg

 In Strasbourg, the arrival of communist revolutionary sailors was announced by telegram on the morning of 9 November.
 A first group of mutineers from the Baltic Sea arrived that day via Wissembourg, while another group was temporarily delayed at the Kehl bridge.
 During the following night, a soldiers' council was formed at Strasbourg train station.
 Another movement was also developing among military government workers, led by Johannes Rebholz, who was a USPD member and the secretary of a brewers' union.
 He was originally from Sigmaringen, then relocated to Strasbourg in 1910, where he worked as a brewer and became actively involved in trade union activities.
 In 1917, amid the political upheavals of WWI, he joined the USPD, aligning himself with many other revolutionary social democrats who opposed the war and the MSPD's support for it.

 Surrounded by the soldiers' council, Rebholz proclaimed the end of the "old regime" in front of the Aubette in Strasbourg on 10 November 1918.

 A revolutionary council was set up by Bernard Böhle, a majority Social Democratic MP from Strasbourg, with the support of Lieutenant-Colonel von Holleben, the chief of staff of the military government.

 The uprising spread to other garrisons and towns in Alsace.
 In Haguenau, the group of sailors from Wissembourg created a soldiers' council on the evening of 9 November.
 In Colmar and Mulhouse, councils were set up the same evening or the following morning.
 In these cities, the local workers' movement actively supported the sailors.
 On the morning of 10 November, in the various barracks of Saverne, soldiers refused to obey their officers and formed a council.
 The revolutionaries of Sélestat wore red armbands as a badge of recognition and set their first objective as maintaining discipline within the units.
 In Guebwiller, the election of the soldiers' council was preceded by a large demonstration, led by a red flag, with local trade union leaders in attendance.
 Soldiers from Bergholtz, Issenheim, and Soultz also took part.
 The soldiers' councils replaced the old military hierarchy.
 In less than two days, Alsace was covered in a network of workers' and soldiers' councils, and the Alsatian population watched as troops returned home carrying red flags and wearing red cockades.
-These troops were led by ordinary soldiers, while their officers marched beside them, stripped of their ranks and unarmed.
+Ordinary soldiers led these troops, while their officers marched beside them, stripped of their ranks and unarmed.
 The train carried the revolution from one barracks to another throughout Alsace.

 Revolutionary councils also appeared in Bischwiller, Erstein, Molsheim, Mutzig, Neuf-Brisach, Ribeauvillé, Saint-Louis, and Schiltigheim.
 The councils' primary aim was to maintain order and prevent looting.

-In total, the region saw the creation of thirty revolutionary councils: fifteen in Alsace, and fifteen in Moselle Lorraine.
+In total, the region saw the creation of thirty revolutionary councils: fifteen in Alsace, and fifteen in Moselle-Lorraine.